 You may also like:

-- 5 All-Category Defencemen to Target in Fantasy Hockey Drafts
+- 5 Potential Busts Not to Draft in Fantasy Hockey in 2022-23

 Covering the forward group, I have three options for you to consider, Jordan Eberle (owned 55.0%), Tyler Toffoli (owned 49.8%), and Kaapo Kakko (owned 15.0%) (“Fantasy trends and hidden gems: Jordan Eberle, Dougie Hamilton and more familiar faces in new places”, The Athletic, Sept.
 24, 2021).
 Both Eberle and Toffoli project to play on the first lines of their teams and are known goal-scorers in the league, while Kakko is looking much-improved heading into the 2021-22 season.